Women's medicine in antiquity: Women as doctors

 During the era of Classical Antiquity, women practiced as doctors, but they were by far in the minority and typically confined to only gynecology and obstetrics.
 Aristotle was an important influence on later medical writers in Greece and eventually Europe.
 Similar to the writers of the Hippocratic Corpus, Aristotle concluded that women's physiology was fundamentally different from that of men primarily because women were physically weaker, and therefore more prone to symptoms caused in some way by weakness, such as the theory of humourism.
 This belief claimed that both men and women had several "humours" regulating their physical health, and that women had a "cooler" humour.
 The Hippocratic Corpus writers indicated that men were more rational than women, and that women's physiology made them susceptible to problems that would cause symptoms of irrationality.
 Continuing with this assumption that men were more rational, men dominated the profession of physicians, an occupation requiring rational research, and for which they believed women were not suited.

 This did not stop women from becoming physicians.
 Philista was a popular professor of medicine who delivered lectures from behind a curtain, to prevent her beauty from distracting her students.
-In ancient Greece, there was also an opportunity for midwives to receive some further medical training, to become a doctor-midwife, called in the Hellenistic, Roman and Byzantine eras an iatromea (ιατρομαία).
+In ancient Greece, there was also an opportunity for midwives to receive some further medical training, to become a doctor-midwife, called in the Hellenistic, Roman and Byzantine eras as iatromea (ιατρομαία).

 Women doctors may have offered specializations beyond gynecology and obstetrics, but there is not enough information to know how frequently.
 As obstetricians and gynecologists, they appear to have been numerous.
 The Code of Justinian presumed women doctors to be primarily obstetricians.
 The first medical text known to be written by a woman is by Metrodora, Concerning the Feminine Diseases of the Womb.